AntoniKania/NAI/04-decision-tree-and-svm-classification/README.md

 Authors: Antoni Kania, Rafał Sojecki

-Application solve problem of making recomendations based on previously rated movies by different users.
-It uses clustering algorithm (k-means) with different, user selected metric to achive this goal
+Application solve problem of making recommendations based on previously rated movies by different users.
+It uses clustering algorithm (k-means) with different, user selected metric to achieve this goal

 ## Usage